What are managed events?

 Account owners, admins, and group admins on the Professional, Teams, or Enterprise plan can edit and assign managed events.
 However, only owners or admins on Teams or Enterprise plans are able to lock and sync event information.

 What sections can you lock?

-Managed events have three lockable sections, shown below:
+When on the Teams and Enterprise plans, managed events have three lockable sections, shown below:

 By locking a section, you'll also lock all the details belonging to that section: